 - Pour the mixture into the prepared pan.

 - Melt the remaining 2 tablespoons of butter in a large bowl.
 Stir the remaining Ritz crumbs and 2 tablespoons of Parmesan cheese into the melted butter to combine.
 Spread this on top of the squash mixture.

 - Bake for 25-30 minutes until golden and bubbly.
 Serve warm.

 Store airtight in the refrigerator for up to 3 days

-Keywords: cookies and cups, squash casserole, side dish recipe, yellow squash, summer recipe
+Keywords:: cookies and cups, squash casserole, thanksgiving side dish, squash casserole recipe, yellow squash casserole